-In their native range, lampreys live part of their lives in salt water, but they have adapted to living entirely in fresh water in the Great Lakes.
-As adults they spawn in rivers and streams.
+In their native range, lampreys live part of their lives in salt water, but they have adapted to living entirely in freshwater in the Great Lakes.
+As adults, they spawn in rivers and streams.
 The eggs hatch into larvae that live on organic matter in stream bottoms until they transform into parasites that migrate downstream to lakes.
 The adult lampreys spend 12 to 20 months feeding on the blood of other lake-dwelling fish, until they are ready to travel upstream to spawn.
 The complete life cycle usually lasts five to nine years.

 Impacts of Sea Lamprey in the Great Lakes

-- The sea lamprey uses its sucker mouth, sharp teeth and rasping tongue to attach itself to the body of a fish and suck the fish’s blood.
+- The sea lamprey uses its sucker mouth, sharp teeth, and rasping tongue to attach itself to the body of a fish and suck the fish’s blood.
 Fish that survive the attack are left with a large open wound that can become infected and often leads to death.

-- During its parasitic phase, one sea lamprey can destroy an average of 18 kilograms of fish.
+- During its parasitic phase, one sea lamprey can destroy an average of 18 kg of fish; as few as one in seven fish may survive a sea lamprey attack.

-- As few as one in seven fish may survive a sea lamprey attack.
-Attacks have resulted in reduced stocks of lake trout, salmon, whitefish, cisco and burbot in the Great Lakes.
+- Attacks have resulted in reduced stocks of Lake Trout, Salmon, Whitefish, Cisco, and Burbot in the Great Lakes.

 How to Identify Sea Lamprey